arcus-azure/arcus/community/blog/2020-08-Announcing-Arcus-Scripting-v0.1/README.md

 ## Azure DevOps

-Something that coming up several times but was never actually seen as a separate functionality, was setting Azure pipeline variables.
-This functionality was scattered across scripts and was making the functions itself unnecessary complex.
-By separating this functionality in a dedicated module only for Azure DevOps related functionality, we have made using these functions a lot more user-friendly.
+Something that comes up several times, but was never actually seen as separate functionality, was the possibility of setting Azure DevOps pipeline variables.
+As a result, this functionality was scattered across scripts and was making those unnecessarily complex.
+By separating this functionality into an Azure DevOps dedicated module named `Arcus.Scripting.DevOps`, we have made using it a lot more user-friendly and easier to maintain.

 The `Set-AzDevOpsVariable` takes in the name and the value of the variable.
 It's as simple as that!